 Expanded Clay Aggregate lightweight, porous ceramic material produced by expanding and vitrifying select clay in a rotary kiln.
 The process produces a high quality ceramic aggregate that is structurally strong, durable, environmentally friendly, inert, lightweight and sound insulating.
 It is a non-toxic, absorptive aggregate that is dimensionally stable and will not degrade over time.

-HOW CAN LECA or ECA ADD VALUE TO A LANDSCAPE DESIGN?
+HOW CAN ECA ADD VALUE TO A LANDSCAPE DESIGN?

 An ideal planting media for a rooftop garden, designing a soil for an athletic field or improving an existing soil to sustain a plant design.